lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 problem, oe of the ways is without creating an array - just straight forward read the numbers from the console and add them to the sum.
 Because the lesson is for two-dimensional arrays specifically, the problem is solved by using a two-dimensional array - putting all elements and then loop through them to sum them.

+Lab 05 - Maximum Sum of 2x2 Sub Matrix
+-

+Iterating through each 2x2 submatrix inside the main matrix and find each ones sum.
+Store the maximum sum so far in a variable and compare the next one with it.
+If the new maximum sum is bigger than the last maximum sum, then change the value of the variable to the new maximum sum.
+Create a 2x2 array to store the values of the sub matrix with the maximum sum.